 The colour and sights of the town melt away as we hit the trail head.
 The next 45 minutes a blur of near death experience, luck and either remarkably good riding skills or yet more luck.

 The trail is unpaved, winding and always uphill.
 Snaking a path from the town and gaining significant altitude.
 The surface has suffered the abuse of several rainy seasons since it was last graded.
 If it has ever been graded.
 It’s the lumpiest trail I have ever seen.
-Hard packed and smooth surfaced thanks to repeated raining and sun baking, but the undulations, dips, crevices and lumps are huge; the bikes riding the snake as they steer along the tip edge of each ridge.
+Hard packed and smooth surfaced thanks to repeated raining and sun baking, but the undulations, dips, crevices and lumps are huge; the bikes riding the snake as they steer along the tip edge of each ridge, some of which must be over a metre deep.

-The thought of a car driving this route unfathomable, until we see two coming in the other direction.
+The thought of a car driving this route is unfathomable, until we see two coming in the other direction.
 Both Landcruisers.
 Both with massive amount of lift and mud terrain tires.
 Even with the huge flex in their suspension, the vehicles are struggling; almost bouncing like a ball as each wheel hits yet another obstacle.
-The occupants pinballing from side to side, grinning as we pass; because it’s the only facial expression that fits this particular scenario.
+Toyota pinball.
+The occupants shaken like a cocktail, grinning as we pass; it’s the only facial expression that fits this particular scenario.

 My rider is ahead now.
 The trail screams by as I cling onto the grab rail at the back of the bike.
 Constantly changing grip.
 Constantly shifting on the seat.
 Desperately trying to stay mounted.
-It feels like we’re being thrown up the mountain and my anxiety is through the roof, aware of a real and present danger of significant injury.
+It feels like we’re somehow being thrown up the mountain and my anxiety is through the roof, a clear and present danger of significant injury.

 I mentally search for my travel safe-haven.
 That place in my head that fosters calm pretence.
-Submissive thoughts based on the fact the current travel predicament is part of the deal and my options are to accept that it’s normal in this country or bail on the adventure.
+Submissive thoughts based on the fact the current travel predicament is part of the deal.
+My options are to accept that it’s normal in this country or bail on the adventure.

 I relax and enjoy the experience.
 That decision working for about thirty seconds until I am screaming the word ‘Fuck!’ into my chauffeurs ear again as he deploys another of his last second steering decisions.